xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 - learning rate
 - default = 0.001
 - too big may cause the fail of converge
-- too small may increase the calculation time and interation times
+- too small may increase the calculation time and iteration steps

 **n_max**
-- maxmium iteration times
+- maxmium iteration steps
 - default = 1000000
 - too small may cause fail of converge